sbslee/streamlit-openai/README.md

 # Schematic diagram

-The following diagram illustrates the `Container` and `Block` classes used to create a chat interface with OpenAI's API:
+The following diagram illustrates the `Container` and `Block` classes used to create a chat interface:

 ![Schematic diagram](schematic_diagram.png)